RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 • Strength

-However, there are anabolic steroid-like risks associated with RAD-140, particularly concerning liver toxicity and cardiovascular strain.
+However, there appear to be anabolic steroid-like risks associated with RAD-140, particularly concerning liver toxicity and cardiovascular strain.

-These health deteriorations have been observed in several human trials and align with Dr. Thomas O’Connor’s ten years of experience treating males and females utilizing RAD-140.
+Such deteriorations in health are evident in several human trials and correlate with Dr. Thomas O’Connor’s ten years of experience treating males and females on RAD-140.

-With reports of cardiotoxic and hepatotoxic effects in several users, along with modest results in muscle hypertrophy, RAD-140 may be less efficacious than certain anabolic steroids, such as:
+With cardiotoxic and hepatotoxic effects occurring in some users, combined with modest results regarding muscular hypertrophy, RAD-140 may be less optimal than some anabolic steroids, such as:

 What is Dr. O’Connor’s Experience With RAD-140?